PRISMOcapital2/Project-Portfolio/MeanReverting Blog/README.md

   <img src="bitcoinADF.png" width="400">
 </p>

 i.e. with p = 0.8 we cannot reject the null so we can't say that the prices for bitcoin prices are mean reverting.
 I'll now venture in to Hurst Exponents - another test for a mean reverting time series.

+## Hurst Exponent
 Following a post on https://stackoverflow.com/questions/39488806/hurst-exponent-in-python:
 ```
 Dr Chan states that if z is the log price, then volatility, sampled at intervals of τ, is volatility(τ)=√(Var(z(t)-z(t-τ))).
 To me another way of describing volatility is standard deviation, so std(τ)=√(Var(z(t)-z(t-τ)))
 std is just the root of variance so var(τ)=(Var(z(t)-z(t-τ)))